vyperlang/vyper/docs/frequently-asked-questions.rst

 ** How do for loops work?
 Like Python for loops but with one significant difference - Vyper does not allow looping over variable lengths.
 Looping over variables introduces the possibility of infinite-length loops which allow gas limit attacks.

+** How are values assigned?
+With a colon.

+** How do structs work?
+Structs group variables and are accessed using struct.argname.
+They are similar to Python dictionaries.

+struct: { # define the struct
+arg1: int128, arg2: decimal
+} struct.arg1 = 1 #access arg1 in struct

 ******************
 Advanced Questions